bonomani/dns_fping/README.md

 Example:
 - The first name is the name of my device in the Xymon hosts file
+- The result
+  - Start with color of the test and the IP address,
+  - Then **the reverse DNS name : THIS IS THE FEATURE !! **
-- The result start with the IP address, then **the reverse DNS name**, and the result og the test
+  - And the result og the test
 - The names here are not the same: It should be it mose cases, but It can be normal (you use CNAME in the Xymon hosts file) or not...

 ![image](https://user-images.githubusercontent.com/8841264/169885468-89c66d9f-21b9-4be8-b0bb-e758f8210778.png)